EL-OUARDY/tint-ai/README.md

 - ✨ Generate cohesive palettes using AI.
 - 🎨 Save and manage favorite palettes.
 - 📌 Export filtered variables as CSS.
+- ⚙️ Supports Chrome DevTools: inspect and modify CSS variables directly from the DevTools panel.

 ## Tech stack